nyu-mll/GLUE-human-performance/qqp-faq.md

 ### Will you reject my work?
 No. Unless it's clear to us that you are assigning labels across many HITs without even considering the prompts, we won't reject any of your work.

-### Where do these questions pairs come from?
+### Where do these question pairs come from?
-These pairs are taken from the Quora, and online forum.
+These pairs are taken from Quora, an online question-answering forum.
 Both the questions were written by Quora users.

 ### When should I fill out the 'problems' field?
 You should fill this out if you can't complete the HIT, and not otherwise.
 This could be if the HIT interface is partially broken (an empty page, for example).
 If there is a typo in a sentence, but you think you know what it means anyway, please don't report it.
 Never put anything in this field if there isn't a problem.